DeepTriangle: A Deep Learning Approach to Loss Reserving: Experiments

 In addition to aggregated results for all companies, we also investigate qualitatively the ability of DeepTriangle to learn development patterns of individual companies.
 Figures \ref{fig:fig3} and \ref{fig:fig4} show the paid loss development and claims outstanding development for the commercial auto line of Company 1767 and the workers' compensation line of Company 337, respectively.
 We see that the model captures the development patterns for Company 1767 reasonably well.
 However, it is unsuccessful in forecasting the deteriorating loss ratios for Company 337's workers' compensation book.

 We do not study uncertainty estimates in this paper nor interpret the forecasts as posterior predictive distributions; rather, they are included to reflect the stochastic nature of optimizing neural networks.
-We note that others have exploited randomness in weight initialization in producing predictive distributions (Lakshminarayanan, Pritzel, and Blundell 2017), and further research could study the applicability of these techniques to reserve variability.
+We note that others have exploited randomness in weight initialization in producing predictive distributions \citep{NIPS2017_7219}, and further research could study the applicability of these techniques to reserve variability.

 \hypertarget{conclusion}{